hellofanny/readme-template/README.md

 - Code Style/Requirements
 - Format for commit messages

 E.g. Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-For minor changes, please fork this repository, make the changes and submit your pull request.
+For minor changes, please fork this repository, make the changes and submit your pull request with comprehensive description of changes.

 ## License (optional)
 For open source projects, say how it is licensed.